docker/docs/engine/admin/logging/overview.md

 * (default) direct, blocking delivery from container to driver
 * non-blocking delivery that stores log messages in an intermediate per-container ring buffer for consumption by driver

 The `non-blocking` message delivery mode prevents applications from blocking due to logging back pressure.
-Applications will likely fail in unexpected ways when STDERR or STDOUT streams block.
+Applications are likely to fail in unexpected ways when STDERR or STDOUT streams block.

 > **WARNING**: When the buffer is full and a new message is enqueued, the oldest message in memory is dropped.
 Dropping messages is often preferred to blocking the log-writing process of an application.
 {: .warning}